NunoSempere/clarivoyance/list/index.md

 - ★ By 2040, will the Institute of Electrical and Electronics Engineers add provisions designed to help prevent the building of highly intelligent power-seeking systems to its list of standards for "autonomous and intelligent systems"?

-- ★★ If an EA org were to spend $200 million on a project designed to investigate which standard-setting orgs were likely to be heavily involved in AI regulation, and attempt to influence their standards in a way which reduces X-risk from AI, how much would that reduce the risk of AI takeover by 2100?
+- ★★ If an EA org were to spend $200 million on a project designed to investigate which standard-setting organizations were likely to be heavily involved in AI regulation, and attempt to influence their standards in a way which reduces X-risk from AI, how much would that reduce the risk of AI takeover by 2100?

 - ★★★ (FT) By 2025/2030/2035 how many and what proportion of leading labs will have published documents specifically stating circumstances in which they'd pause training runs for safety reasons?
   - Note: Covers both the case where they stop an ongoing run, and the case where they refrain from starting runs